Paralyzed Veterans of America Leaders

-Ken Weas, a native of Alabama, was elected national vice president of Paralyzed Veterans of America, (Paralyzed Veterans) during its 70th Annual Convention held in May 2016.
+Ken Weas, a native of Alabama, was re-elected national vice president of Paralyzed Veterans of America, (Paralyzed Veterans) during its 70th Annual Convention held in May 2016.
 Previously he served three consecutive terms as national vice president, being first elected in 2002.

 Weas joined the Central Florida Chapter of Paralyzed Veterans in 1995 and served as its vice president and hospital liaison program director until 2000, when he moved to Phoenix.
 As a member of the Arizona chapter, he served as its hospital liaison program director.
 In 2006 he returned to Florida and rejoined the Central Florida Chapter, reassuming the position of hospital liaison program and outreach director and also serving as a national director.
 He also has been a member of several national Paralyzed Veterans’ committees monitoring the quality of health care delivered to Paralyzed Veterans’ members and all veterans.
 In addition, he served as chairman of the Field Advisory Council under the presidencies of Joseph L. Fox, Sr.; Randy L. Pleva, Sr.; and Bill Lawson.